 Enter, Meditation.

-Life is sometimes difficult, stressful, and challenging.
-We can’t control what happens, but we do have the potential to change the way we relate to those things.
 Through meditation, we can begin to build awareness and presence – finding spaces in between thoughts, feelings, and the activity of daily life where we can drop into being.
-From this place of awareness we can work to better understand ourselves, connect to ourselves and others, build compassion, foster change in our lives, and find a deeper sense of contentment.
+From this place of awareness, we can work to better understand ourselves, connect to ourselves and others, build compassion, foster change in our lives, and find a deeper sense of contentment.
 But that doesn’t mean we’ll feel clear, calm, and kind as soon as we start or finish.
 Since the mind is always changing, our experience might feel different each time we meditate.

 We meditate not to be good at meditation, but to be good at life.